Home Enigma, Bombes and Colussus at Bletchley Park - 1

 Bletchley Park in Buckinghamshire was the centre of the British code breaking operations during World War 2.
 It was also the home of Colossus, the first programmable electronic digital computer.
-After many years of denial of its existence, and being allowed to become very run-down it is now open as a museum - but still has no government funding!
+After many years of denial of its existence, and being allowed to become very run-down it is now open as a museum - but had no government funding until 2012, having to rely on donations from individuals, lotteries and companies such as Google

 Here's the Victorian mansion around which the huts of Station X were built.